Fast Rerandomization via the BRAIN: Simulation Studies and Real Applications

 \section{Simulation Studies and Real Applications}

-This section compares VNSRR with CR, ARSRR, and PSRR.
-To compare the computation time of VNSRR and the existing methods, we use each method to sample 1000 acceptable assignments respectively in one simulation and replicate the simulation 100 times on a MacBook Pro (Apple M1 Max Chip, 32 GB Memory, 10 Cores).
-To examine the statistical properties, we use each method to sample one acceptable assignment in the design stage to conduct the experiment and 1000 acceptable assignments in the analysis stage to conduct randomization-based inference.
+This section compares BRAIN with CR, ARSRR, and PSRR.
+To compare the computation time of BRAIN and the existing methods, we use each method to sample 1000 acceptable assignments respectively in one simulation and replicate the simulation 100 times on a MacBook Pro (Apple M1 Max Chip, 32 GB Memory, 10 Cores).
+To examine the statistical properties (such as standard deviation of the treatment effect estimator and length of confidence interval), we use each method to sample one acceptable assignment in the design stage to conduct the experiment and 1000 acceptable assignments in the analysis stage to conduct randomization-based inference.
 We replicate the simulation 1000 times using a High-Performance Computing cluster.

+We note that CR is expected to be the fastest method with the worst statistical performances as it has no requirements for covariate balance at all.
+ARSRR, PSRR, and BRAIN are expected to have similar performances in terms of the statistical properties because all of them belong to the rerandomization family and use the same criterion $M(W) \le a$.
+Therefore, the ideal performance of BRAIN would be: \begin{enumerate} \item Statistical properties: similar to ARSRR and PSRR, better than CR; \item Computational time: (much) faster than ARSRR and PSRR, but not CR. \end{enumerate}